Alkene: Synthesis from alkenes

 Transition metal catalyzed hydrovinylation is another important alkene synthesis process starting from alkene itself.
 It involves the addition of a hydrogen and a vinyl group (or an alkenyl group) across a double bond.

-From alkynes
+Synthesis from alkynes

 Reduction of alkynes is a useful method for the stereoselective synthesis of disubstituted alkenes.
 If the cis-alkene is desired, hydrogenation in the presence of Lindlar's catalyst (a heterogeneous catalyst that consists of palladium deposited on calcium carbonate and treated with various forms of lead) is commonly used, though hydroboration followed by hydrolysis provides an alternative approach.
 Reduction of the alkyne by sodium metal in liquid ammonia gives the trans-alkene.

 For the preparation multisubstituted alkenes, carbometalation of alkynes can give rise to a large variety of alkene derivatives.

 Rearrangements and related reactions

 Alkenes can be synthesized from other alkenes via rearrangement reactions.
 Besides olefin metathesis (described above), many pericyclic reactions can be used such as the ene reaction and the Cope rearrangement.

 In the Diels–Alder reaction, a cyclohexene derivative is prepared from a diene and a reactive or electron-deficient alkene.